Skip to Content

 In conclusion, to answer the question raised – The cause of Powdery Mildew is the formation of microbial fungus-infected spores on the plants and trees.
 These fungi are of various types and species and affect plants and trees of all types and species.

 The best part is that this disease is curable and can be avoided if the prescribed prevention methods are followed well.
-Prevention is better than cure, but if you get powdery mildew, pruning infected foliage can limit its spread.
+Prevention is better than cure, but if you get powdery Mildew, pruning infected foliage can limit its spread.

 Clean up debris from areas around infected plants.
-Treatments include various organic sprays and powders, Sulfur dust, Neem Oil and Baking Soda, SB Plant Invigorator, and some commercially available products.
+Treatments include various organic sprays and powders, Sulfur dust, Neem Oil and Baking Soda, SB Plant Invigorator, and commercially available products.

 You can do this in the right-hand sidebar, and it’s FREE to subscribe.
 Happy gardening